Comet Fading Begins Beyond Saturn: Acknowledgments:

 \section{Acknowledgments:}

+This work was greatly improved by the comments and suggestions from Julio A. Fern\'{a}ndez and one other anonymous reviewer.
 This work was performed with support from NSF CAREER Award 1846388 and a University of Oklahoma Junior Faculty Fellowship.
 Computing for this project was performed at the OU Supercomputing Center for Education \& Research (OSCER) at the University of Oklahoma (OU).
 NAK thanks the Case Western Reserve University Department of Astronomy for hosting him as a visitor during this work's preparation.
+NAK also thanks Rita Kaib for helpful discussions and a lifetime of companionship.
+Author contributions: NAK performed all work and analysis in this publication.
+Competing interests: The author declares that they have no competing interests.
+Data availability: All data needed to evaluate the conclusions in the paper are present in the paper and/or the Supplementary Materials.
+The simulation dataset and analysis codes necessary to replicate this work are available on the publicly accessible repository, figshare, at https://doi.org/10.6084/m9.figshare.19125413.